Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/2-WebApp-graph-user/2-3-Multi-Tenant/README.md

 > OpenIdConnectProtocolException: Message contains error: 'invalid_client', error_description: 'AADSTS650051: Application '{applicationId}' is requesting permissions that are either invalid or out of date.

-If you had provisioned a service principal of this app in the past and created a new one, the tenants that had signed-in in the app might still have the previous service principal registered causing a conflict with the new one.
-The solution for the conflict is to delete the older service principal from each tenant in the **Enterprise Application** menu.
+If you had provisioned a service principle of this app in the past and created a new one, the tenants that had signed-in in the app might still have the previous service principle registered causing a conflict with the new one.
+The solution for the conflict is to delete the older service principle from each tenant in the **Enterprise Application** menu.

+### Error `The provided request must include a 'response_type' input parameter`

+If you try to sign-in with a Microsoft account (MSA), such as hotmail.com, outlook.com, and msn.com, you'd receive this error during admin consent because MSA is not supported at the `/common` endpoint which this sample is using to obtain the admin consent.
+Please use an admin account with from the Azure AD tenant for this purpose.

 ## Contributing